 This is a land of temperature extremes, but of little rain or snow.
 Temperatures have ranged -35F (-37) to 114F (46C) at Hanksville.
 Sunny weather predominates and it only rains a few times a year, but when it does rain, it can really pour!

-The surrounding desert and approach will be hotter than the summit area, so take this in account if climbing on a warm day.
+The surrounding desert and approach will be hotter than the summit area, so take this into account if climbing on a warm day.

 Weather and climate data for the Hanksville is below. *National Weather Service Data 1912-2004.